 Think about your life before the relationship.
 What were your hopes and dreams?
 Were there places you wanted to go or new things you wanted to try?
 This is a perfect time to take that writing workshop, art class, or do other activities that interest you.
 Maybe you want to go back to school or take a bucket list trip.
 Do things that are meaningful to you and get in touch with who you are without your spouse.
 "Knowing your purpose can give you a true sense of who you are.
 It gives your life direction and helps you make clear and easy decisions concerning that direction," says Mark Banschick, M.D.

 Give yourself time to grieve.
 "It’s normal and healthy to relive both good and bad moments in time when you were married.
 It’s an unavoidable part of the grief process," says licensed therapist Susan Pease Gadoua.
 Look through pictures from your marriage, watch old videos, and sort through mementos.
 Have a good cry, and then let it go.
 Give yourself a time limit on your grief and then make a pact with yourself that you won’t let yourself dwell on the negative feelings any longer.
 Feeling sad every day is nromal at the beginning of your adjustment period, but you need to set a limit on it in order to move on.

 Get to know yourself again.
 When you’ve been part of a couple, chances are some of the choices made in the relationship, such as where to eat or where to go on vacation, were not your choices but rather your spouses (or a compromise between both of your desires).
 You may not even know what you really like anymore.
 Try new things and learn what makes you happy.
 You now have the freedom to explore yourself, so enjoy it.

 Explore All of Your Options

-Take Your Time When It Comes to New Relationships
+Take Your Time When It Comes To New Relationships

-Time Heals Most Wounds
+Know That Time Heals Most Wounds